Welsh rabbit (rarebit) is a savoury dish of cheese on toast. It was traditionally served at the end of a meal as a final savoury.

 Some fancier versions of Welsh rabbit use two or more different kinds of cheese, and have you remove the crusts before toasting.

-Some of the variations of Welsh rabbit have their own names.
+Some of the variations of Welsh rabbit have their own names, as below.

 Poached egg on top of Welsh rabbit.